benlesh/canvas-render-components/README.md

 - Screen reader updates
 - Components:
   - Ellipse?
 Circle?
-  - Clipping: A component to define a clipping area?
-Maybe this could be done with the `g` component?
 - Do I want to allow transformations (scale, rotate, etc) on other existing components?

 ## Getting Started